henningjanssen/adventofcode-2022/README.md

 -- | -- | --
 01 | Lua | Use the documentation on lua.org solely.
 No stackoverflow or googling!
 02 | Lua | see day 1
+03 |

-Language-backlog: Ada, Boo, Cobol, Elixir, Julia, Smalltalk, Vala
+Language-backlog: Ada, Boo, Cobol, Elixir, Euphoria, Julia, Ruby, Smalltalk, Vala

 # Solutions
 Day | Part 1 | Part 2